Book burning: 21st century

 Since the introduction of the controversial national security law in 2020, multiple counts of biblioclasm have been reported.
 Shortly after the introduction of the new law, books written by prominent Hong Kong pro-democracy figures, including Joshua Wong and Tanya Chan, have been removed from public libraries.
 In 2021, 29 previously available titles about the Tiananmen Massacre are completely removed from the public libraries, whilst 94 of the remaining 120 titles are only available on request.
 In 2022, reported by local media, three secondary schools removed more than 400 books since June 2021.
 Unlike the two book burning happened in the public libraries, the schools were not given any concrete criteria but the schools had to perform the self-censorship themselves.
 Titles that were removed included those related to the 2019-2020 Hong Kong protests, Tiananmen Massacre and jailed activists.
 In the same year, the Hong Kong government also refused to provide a list of books that have been removed from the public libraries.

-In February 2021 some religious communities in the United States have started holding book burning ceremonies to garner attention and publicly denounce heretical beliefs.
+In February 2021, some religious communities in the United States have started holding book burning ceremonies to garner attention and publicly denounce heretical beliefs.
 In Tennessee pastor Greg Locke has held sermons over the incineration of books like Harry Potter and Twilight.
 This trend of calling for the burning of books one's ideology conflicts with has continued into the political sphere.
 Two members of a Virginia school board Rabih Abuismail, and Kirk Twigg, have condoned the burning of recently banned books to keep their ideas out of the minds of the public.
 In September 2023, Missouri State Senator and gubernatorial candidate Bill Eigel showed off a flamethrower at a campaign event and vowed to burn "woke pornographic books [...] on the front lawn of the governor's mansion" if elected.

 During the Russian invasion of Ukraine, the destruction of Ukrainian books, especially on the history of Ukraine and the history of the Russian-Ukrainian war, are known.
 In Mariupol, Russians burned all the books from the library of the church of Petro Mohyla.
 In the temporarily occupied Mariupol, Russian invaders threw away books from the library collections of the Pryazovskyi State Technical University.
 Russian “military police” seized and destroyed books on Ukrainian history and culture in the occupied territories in the Northeast of Ukraine.
 There are also cases of destruction and damage to the Ukrainian archives with documents about Soviet repression and attempts to introduce Russian re-educational programs in Melitopol.

+In 2024, AI company Anthropic reportedly destroyed 2 million individual books as part of Project Panama, a book-scanning project designed to train its AI assistant, Claude.